deeprest/sagaGitlabMirror/DevLog.md

 # thought
 In my opinion, Megaman X1-X3 suffers from the same problems: small viewing area, can only shoot forward, enemies respawn immediately out of sight, levels are static.
-Megaman X4 is bad enough that I never played another MMX game again.
-I've watched gameplay videos to keep up to date with the MMX games, but it seems the series has not improved.
+Megaman X4 is so bad that I never played another MMX game again.
+I've watched gameplay videos to keep up to date with the MMX games, but it seems the series never recovered.

-Unity is great for static levels

 Chose to use no 2d physics (except for bouncygrenade). just want collision detection.
 Used boxcast for directional response. sprite animations (not in legacy animation, and not using state machine)